DecentraLabsCom/Lab-Gateway/docs/workflows/institutional-reservation-workflow.md

 its authorized direct contract routes without a user's WebAuthn assertion.

-The active `DIRECT_BOOKING` branch uses `institutionalDirectBookingWithIntent` (action `11`) and is not the same as `institutionalReservationRequest`.
-The latter direct selector is present in the current Diamond selector allowlist but has no caller in the current Marketplace or canonical backend code.
-It remains a possible external administrative surface until explicitly removed through a reviewed selector upgrade.
+The active `DIRECT_BOOKING` branch uses `institutionalDirectBookingWithIntent` (action `11`).
+The former direct institution/backend selector had no active caller and has been removed from the production selector manifest and ABI.
+Existing Diamond instances still require the reviewed selector-removal upgrade described in the deployment procedure.

 ## Booking branches